moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Stream Mapping  {#stream-mapping}

-Warp endpoints communicate over QUIC streams.
+MoQTransport endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
 For exchanging content, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}).